Last Updated on

 Other Possible Causes of Getting a Positive Test After a Miscarriage

-Some other reasons why you would get a positive test after a miscarriage are,
+Some other reasons why you would get a positive test after a miscarriage are as follows:

 - It is possible to become pregnant again if you have been sexually active the time after a miscarriage, especially in the first menstrual cycle.
 In this case, you could have a truly positive pregnancy test, but it requires confirmation with blood tests.